Quinoa Pilaf

 1. Place the quinoa in a large sieve.
 Run cold water over it to thoroughly wash the grains.
 While washing the quinoa, rub the grains with your fingers to thoroughly clean them.
 Drain the quinoa.

-2. Pour 1 tablespoon of the oil into a medium saucepan and place it over medium heat.
+2. Pour 1 tbsp of the oil into a medium saucepan and place it over medium heat.
 When the oil is heated, add the cashews.
 Sauté until the cashews are light golden, stirring frequently, about 30 seconds.
 Remove the cashews from the saucepan and place aside.

-3. Pour the remaining 2 tablespoons of the oil into the medium saucepan and place it over medium heat.
+3. Pour the remaining 2 tbsp of the oil into the medium saucepan and place it over medium heat.
 When the oil is heated, add the cumin seeds and onion.
 Sauté the onion until lightly golden, stirring frequently, about 5 minutes.

 4. Add the sautéed cashews, potato, carrot, peas, and quinoa.
 Stir to combine.
 Cook for 3 minutes, stirring frequently.